-From copyright controversies and delayed links to newfound revenue-sharing programs, the platform’s relationship with the music industry continues to evolve.
+From copyright challenges and delayed links to newfound revenue-sharing programs, the platform’s relationship with the music industry continues to evolve.

 Last time we covered Twitter, the company was facing a multi-million lawsuit from nearly every major music publisher.
 Since then, a whirlwind of dramatic events has unfolded, with Elon Musk’s social media platform at the centre of each of them.